webrecorder/replayweb.page/README.md

 This repository contains:

 - The core site hosted on https://replayweb.page/ via GitHub Pages
-- The docs for https://replayweb.page/docs` created with mkdocs
+- The docs for https://replayweb.page/docs created with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)
 - The package for npm module: https://www.npmjs.com/package/replaywebpage
 - A build system for https://replayweb.page and ReplayWeb.page App.
 - App releases at: https://github.com/webrecorder/replayweb.page/releases